-- habitat fragmentation - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road kills).
+- habitat fragmentation (loss of habitat into smaller, isolated areas) - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road/beach kills).

 Conservation zone

 The conservation zone provides for the protection, restoration and management of areas identified to support significant biological diversity and ecological integrity (DSC 2018a).
 Relevant outcomes identified in the Douglas Planning Scheme for the conservation zone include (DSC 2018a):